NicolasL-S/SpeedMappingDeployDoc.jl/docs/src/api.md

 - `:acx` can be used to solve **MAP** or **MIN** (the default for **MAP**).
 - `:aa` can be used to solve **MAP** or **NLS**.

 `f :: FN = nothing` computes an objective function.
 - For **MIN**, `f` is be used to initialize the learning rate better.
 - For **MAP** using **AA**, `f` is be used ensure monotonicity of the algorithm.
 - For **NLS**, `f` is ignored.

-`lower, upper::  Union{Nothing, T}  =  nothing` define bounds on parameters which can be used with any problem.
+`lower, upper = nothing` define bounds on parameters which can be used with any problem.
 ```Julia
 speedmapping([1.,1.]; g!  =  (grad, x)  -> grad .= 4x.^3, lower = [-Inf,2.])
 ```